 Provided no errors, a message reading “Candidate Application Frozen” will appear directly under the “View Archived Files” heading

 Note: The option to reject, or un-archive, an application is no longer applicable.

+3.7 Sorting Applicants within a Job

+You can sort applicants by various criteria using the “Sort By:” function built into the “SACA Review” display.